 - 1/2 cup shredded coconut

 - Preheat oven to 350F/180C.
 Line a muffin pan with paper liners.

 - In a large bowl sift together flour, baking soda, baking powder, salt, cinnamon, nutmeg, and cloves.
 Set aside.

-- In a mixer bowl fitted with paddle attachment, beat together eggs, granulated sugar, and brown sugar on medium-high speed until light and fluffy, about 3 minutes.
+In a mixer bowl fitted with paddle attachment, or using a hand-held mixer, beat together eggs, granulated sugar, and brown sugar on medium-high speed until light and fluffy, about 3 minutes.
 On low speed and with the mixer running, add oil slowly and beat until combined.
 Beat in vanilla extract until combined, then turn off mixer.
 Fold in carrots by hand until combined.
 Fold in flour mixture just until combined.
 Don’t overmix.
 Fold in nuts and shredded coconut.